 What Does Purging Mean?

-In the cannabis industry, purging refers to the process used to remove any residual solvents, especially butane, from the cannabis concentrate.
-The end-result is ideally a solvent-free cannabis concentrate that is safe and pure.
+In the cannabis industry, purging refers to the process used to remove any residual solvents, especially butane, from the cannabis extract.
+The end-result is ideally a solventless cannabis extract that is safe and pure.

-Some cannabis connoisseurs argue that it is nearly impossible to purge 100 per cent of a solvent from a concentrate.
+Some cannabis connoisseurs argue that it is nearly impossible to purge 100 per cent of a solvent from an extract.

 In addition, not all butane hash oil (BHO) undergoes purging before it hits the market.
 If the oil is not purged, the chances are good that it will continue to contain a small amount of butane.

-Purging is a very important process that is typically required when making pharmaceutical quality cannabis concentrates.
+Purging is a very important process that is typically required when making pharmaceutical quality cannabis extracts.

 Maximum Yield Explains Purging